quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part33_17._Free_Space.md

 :p What are temporal and spatial locality?
 ??x
 Temporal locality refers to the tendency for a program to access an instruction or data item that has been recently accessed again in the near future.
-Spatial locality means that if a program accesses memory at address \( x \), it is likely to soon access addresses close to \( x \).
+Spatial locality means that if a program accesses memory at address $x $, it is likely to soon access addresses close to $ x$.

 For example:
 - In a loop, variables are often re-used multiple times within consecutive iterations.